 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
 Borrowing issued at fixed rates exposes the Horowhenua District Council to fair value interest rate risk.
 Horowhenua District Council's liability management policy outlines the level of borrowing that is to be secured using fixed rate instruments.
 Fixed to floating interest rate swaps are entered into to hedge the fair value interest rate risk arising where Horowhenua District Council has borrowed at fixed rates.
-In addition, investments at fixed interest rates expose the Horowhenua District Council to fair value interest rate risk.
+In addition, investments at fixed interest rates expose the Horowhenua District Council to fair value interest rates rates arising where Horowhenua District Council has borrowed at fixed rates.